Add a New Data Element (Server)

 Choose Data Element Type

-Step 5: Select the Default Value from the drop-down.
+Select the Default Value from the drop-down.
 If the value for a particular data element is unavailable, the default value is used.

 Undefined: If the data element is not supposed to be used then select Undefined.